matplotlib/matplotlib/doc/api/api_changes.rst

 Previous behavior with the pgf backend was for text specified as black to actually be the default color of whatever was rendering the pgf file (which was of course usually black).
 The new behavior is that black text is black, regardless of the default color.
+However, this means that there is no way to fall back on the default color of the renderer.